-

 2020 – Mark Allen

-Champion of Champions Betting:
+Champion of Champions Betting Tips

 Other than obvious trends like recent form and head-to-head records, it could be worthwhile to look at how well players start matches.
-A slow start in the early rounds of Champion of Champions can be enough for a betting upset.
+A slow start in the early rounds of the Champion of Champions can be enough for a betting upset.

 Mark Allen was an example of what is possible in 2020.
 Few will have backed him before the tournament, but he toppled the top three seeds.
 It took nine frames to see off O’Sullivan, seven for Selby and 16 for Robertson.

 Even in a draw of established names, don’t overlook the lower-profile players.
+All it takes is getting hot at the right time to get your hands on the hardware.